aishwarya-parameshwaran/Plagiarism-Detection-System/README.md

 For executing the algorithm,

-Command : ngram_algorithm.py source_document_directory suspicious_train suspicious_test
+Command : ngram_algorithm.py source_document_directory suspicious_document_train suspicious_document_test

-2 output files are generated, output.txt and suspicious_reference.txt
+2 output files are generated, output.txt and suspicious_reference.txt.
+The output.txt lists the files and outputs the label for each file ie. "Plagiarised or Not Plagiarised".
+The suspicious_reference.txt contains the names of all the files are that are suspicious extracted from the original suspicious documents.
+This file is used while evaluating the results.

 For evaluating the results,